e-v-o-l-v-e/local-content-share/README.md

 - To share text content:
    - Type or paste your text in the text area
    - Click the send button (like the telegram arrow)
+   - It will set a timestamp-based file name
+- To rename files (text items only):
+   - Click the pencil icon and provide the new name
+   - It will automatically append 4 random digits if your input isn't unique
 - To share files:
    - Click the upload button
    - Select your file
+   - It will automatically append 4 random digits if filename isn't unique
 - To view/download content:
    - Text content: click the eye icon (shows raw text)
    - Files: click the download icon